is Cirque du Soleil

 - Prongs of Poseidon: The trident dance.

-- Real Life Writes the Plot: As discussed in the book 20 Years Under the Sun, this is a partial explanation for why this show isn't as character/theme-driven as most.
+- Real Life Writes the Plot: According to the book 20 Years Under the Sun, this is a partial explanation for why this isn't as character/theme-driven as most Cirque shows.
 Franco Dragone's style involved workshops with performers that got them in touch with their creative sides and from which characters emerged.
-Caron and his creative team quickly realized that the highly-disciplined Chinese performers brought over for this show weren't comfortable with this, so they decided to focus on the quality of the acrobatic acts instead.
+Caron and his creative team quickly realized that the highly-disciplined Chinese performers brought over for this show weren't comfortable with this, so they focused on the quality of the acrobatic acts instead.

 - Self-Parody: The final clown act is a threadbare parody of all the serious acts.